Forsythia: Plant profile

-A very welcome sight after a hard winter, forsythias are one of the first bloomers to catch your eye every season, bursting into bright yellow shrubs overnight to then lose its colour two weeks later, becoming rather boring for the rest of the year again.
+A very welcome sight after a hard winter, Forsythia is one of the first bloomers to catch your eye every season, bursting into bright yellow shrubs overnight to then lose its colour two weeks later, becoming rather boring for the rest of the year again.

 This genus is named after William Forsyth, a British royal gardener and founding member of the RHS, who brought the plant from China to England centuries ago.

-Chinese medicine has been using the plant for thousands of years and Forsythia suspensa fruit (lian qiao) is well appreciated as a medicinal herb.
+Chinese medicine has been using the plant for thousands of years and Weeping Forsythia (Forsythia suspensa) fruit (Lian Qiao) is well appreciated as a medicinal herb, with an antiseptic effect among other qualities.
 There is not a great deal of scientific information readily available on safety, therefore caution is advisable.